 Of all the tours you will find, I recommend this one since you can redo it if you don’t see any whale.
 Please bear in mind that they are wild animals and their movements are unpredictable, so I recommend booking your whale tour for the first day of your trip, leaving room to repeat it if necessary (most people see whales on their first tour).

 You also have the option of taking a whale and puffin watching tour.
-This tour is available from May 15 to approximately August 15, the date when puffins nest in Iceland.
+This tour is available from May 15 to approximately August 15, that is the best time to visit Iceland if you want to see puffins nesting on the island.
 It will take you to areas where whales are sighted and will also approach the famous puffin island, where you can see these tiny, pretty birds.

 Another option is taking a midnight sun whale watching tour.
 This tour, which I recommend booking here, is only available during the dates close to the summer solstice, when the sun is visible almost 24 hours a day.